Azure/azure-cosmos-dotnet-v3/docs/observability.md

 **Get VM Information**:

 - Azure VM: [Azure Instance Metadata](https://learn.microsoft.com/azure/virtual-machines/instance-metadata-service?tabs=windows) call.
-- Non-Azure VM, <Call out that auto generated GUID will be used>
+- Non-Azure VM: We don't collect any other information except VMID which will a Guid or Hashed Machine Name.

 **Processor**: Its responsibility is to get all the data and divide it into small chunks (<2MB) and send each chunk to the Azure CosmosDB service.